dutchers/docker-images/cheat-sheet.rst

     Lists all containers.
 This important, if you have stopped containers they are still using your disk space, reserving ports, and won't let you remove or update their images.
 Also if you stopped a container and you want to restart it, this is how you get it's name.

 ``docker exec -it dockerimages_projectdev_1 /bin/zsh``
     This drops you into zsh on running container.
-In container world we don't often use ssh.
-This is the preferred method, don't use `docker connect`
+In 'containerland' we don't often use ssh.
+This is the preferred method, don't use `docker connect`.

 ``docker stop dockerimages_projectdev_1``
     This stops but does not remove the container.